Sunrun Solar Reviews (Costs, Quality & More in 2022)

 - Energy-Efficiency Upgrades

-As one of the nation’s top solar companies, Sunrun focuses on installing custom-designed solar arrays and backup battery systems, and installations are performed quickly and easily by the provider’s massive fleet of technicians.
+Based in San Francisco, California, Sunrun is one of the nation’s top solar companies.
+It focuses on installing custom-designed solar arrays and backup battery systems, and installations are performed quickly and easily by the provider’s massive fleet of technicians.
 Sunrun also offers a solar leasing program that’s popular among customers.

 Sunrun designs solar panel layouts custom to a roof’s shape via satellite imagery, giving homeowners more control over the appearance and efficiency of their systems.
-The company’s integrated home solar battery storage service, Brightbox, sets it apart from the many other providers that have yet to deploy storage options that bring a number of key benefits to solar customers.
+The company’s integrated home solar battery storage service, Brightbox, sets it apart from the many other providers that have yet to deploy storage options that bring a number of key benefits to solar customers (such as energy availability during a power outage).

 Sunrun also provides a wide variety of solar financing options for its customers.
 Catering to a large client base has allowed for Sunrun’s massive growth, but it’s also presented challenges that have soured the company’s reputation online.
 The BBB gives Sunrun a rating of a B+, which is lower than the average solar provider.